jgraph/www.diagrams.net-source/_posts/2021-08-11-project-planning-diagrams.md

 Add comments, notes and links on shapes to share the why behind your decisions.

-Add a specific shape - a coloured pin is traditional in agile projects - to the ideas, designs, or changes you, your team members and stakeholders believe should be implemented. why behind your decisions.
+Add a specific shape - a coloured pin is traditional in agile projects - to the ideas, designs, or changes you, your team members and stakeholders believe should be implemented.

 When everyone votes on planned changes in such a way, your team will collaborate more effectively, moving your projects forward together with a single shared vision, even when working remotely.